raysan5/raylib/README.md

  - Daniel Moreno for testing and using raylib on a real product ([Koala Seasons](http://www.koalaseasons.com))
  - Daniel Gomez for testing and using raylib on a real product ([Koala Seasons](http://www.koalaseasons.com))
  - Sergio Martinez for helping on raygui development and tools development.
+ - Victor Fisac for developing physics raylib module (physac) and implementing light shaders and raycast system... and multiple tools and games.
+ - Albert Martos for helping on raygui and porting examples and game-templates to Android and HTML5.
+ - Ian Eito for helping on raygui and porting examples and game-templates to Android and HTML5.

-[raysan5]: mailto:raysan@raysanweb.com "Ramon Santamaria - Ray San"
+[raysan5]: mailto:raysan5@gmail.com "Ramon Santamaria - Ray San"